robert/robert.github.com/_posts/2100-01-01-pfabX-streaming2.md

 # immediately and prints "HELLO!"
 ```

-However, even though Ruby doesn't have true first-class functions, it does have a concept called a `Proc`, which is a different, slightly more verbose way of achieving the same thing (you don't need to worry too much about the details of `Proc`s unless you're interested).
+However, even though Ruby doesn't have true first-class functions, it does have a concept called a `Proc`, which is a different, slightly more verbose way of achieving the same thing (you don't need to worry too much about the details of `Proc`s unless you're interested and want to look them up).
 In order to perform dependency injection and produce the same behavior as our Python example above, we need to:

 * Wrap the function we want to pass around inside `Proc.new`
 * Invoke the `Proc` using `.call()`, instead of simply `()`